 To be a trend-setter and leader in today’s workforce, and to truly address employee needs, employers must consider re-evaluating their traditional policies for vacation and paid days off (PDO).
 Evolving these policies shows employees employers are willing to invest in creating environments encouraging both personal and professional success.

-That’s why Ceridian recently launched its new Time Away From Work (TAFW) program, providing employees with flexibility in the amount of time they can take off from work.
+That’s why Ceridian launched its Time Away From Work (TAFW) program, providing employees with flexibility in the amount of time they can take off from work.